RosettaCommons/binder/documentation/config.rst

 Command line options
 ====================

-`--root-module` specify name of generated Python root module.
+``--root-module`` specify name of generated Python root module.
 This name is also used as prefix for various Binder output files.
 Typically the following files will be generated: ``<root-module>.cpp``, ``<root-module>.sources``, ``<root-module>.modules``.

-`--max-file-size` specify maximum file size in bytes exceeding which Binder will split generated sources into multiple files.
+``--max-file-size`` specify maximum file size in bytes exceeding which Binder will split generated sources into multiple files.

-`--prefix` name/path prefix for generated files.
+``--prefix`` name/path prefix for generated files.

-`--bind` list of namespaces that need to binded.
+``--bind`` list of namespaces that need to binded.
 Works in conjunction with similar config file directives.

-`--skip` list of namespaces that should be skipped.
+``--skip`` list of namespaces that should be skipped.
 Works in conjunction with similar config file directives.

-`--config` specify config file to use.
+``--config`` specify config file to use.

-`--single-file` if specified instruct Binder to put generated sources into single large file.
+``--single-file`` if specified instruct Binder to put generated sources into single large file.
 This might be useful for small projects.

-`--flat` if specified instruct Binder to write generate code files into single directory.
-Generated files will be named as <root-module>.cpp, <root-module>_1.cpp, <root-module>_2.cpp, ... etc.
+``--flat`` if specified instruct Binder to write generate code files into single directory.
+Generated files will be named as ``<root-module>.cpp``, ``<root-module>_1.cpp``, ``<root-module>_2.cpp``, ... etc.

-`--suppress-errors` if the generated bindings codes are correct but there are some fatal errors from clang and you want to get rid of them.
-This situation can happen when you would like to generate binding codes for a small part of a huge project and the you cannot include all the required header files with `-I` to the command.
+``--suppress-errors`` if the generated bindings codes are correct but there are some fatal errors from clang and you want to get rid of them.
+This situation can happen when you would like to generate binding codes for a small part of a huge project and the you cannot include all the required header files with ``-I`` to the command.

-`--annotate-includes` [debug] if specified Binder will comment each include with type name which trigger it inclusion.
+``--annotate-includes`` [debug] if specified Binder will comment each include with type name which trigger it inclusion.

-`--trace` [debug] if specified instruct Binder to add extra debug output before binding each type.
+``--trace`` [debug] if specified instruct Binder to add extra debug output before binding each type.
 This might be useful when debugging generated code that produce seg-faults during python import.